 3.5.
 External User I/O Connection¶

-The ARx Series MagnaLOAD has a 25-pin External User I/O port located in the product’s rear.
+The WRx Series MagnaLOAD DC electronic load has a 25-pin External User I/O port located in the product’s rear.
 The External User I/O connector is a standard female D-Sub 25-pin connector.
 The removable screw-locks provide means of securing mating connectors with commercially available 4-40 threaded hardware.
 The torque limit for the screw locks is 2 in-lb (0.23 N-m) applied from the mating face side.
 The maximum push out force is 20 lb-force (89 N) applied from the mating face side.

 3.6.
 Computer Connection¶

-The ARx Series MagnaLOAD supports RS485 communications through an RJ45 connector located on the rear communications panel, as shown in Figure 84.
+The WRx Series MagnaLOAD DC electronic load supports RS485 communications through a RJ45 connector located on the rear communications panel, as shown in Fig. 3.7.
 The signals A (Data +), B (Data -), and GND are wired to pins 1, 2, and 7 of the RS485 RJ45 connector, respectively.
 The remaining pins are electrically disconnected.
+RS485 interface is always connected provided no other communication interface cables are connected.

 Refer to the ANSI/TIA-568 telecommunications standard for the most common pin-to-pair assignments found on Ethernet cables: T568A and T568B.